2022 Austin FC season: End of the Regular Season - August / September / October

 On August 4, Austin FC announced it would expand the reach of their organization by becoming part of the Division 3 MLS Next Pro in 2023.
 According to Austin FC Sporting Director, Claudio Reyna, "The team will provide valuable competitive opportunities, and will play a key role in bridging the gap between the Austin FC Academy and First Team.".
 The team, colors, and crest were announced on December 13.

 After winning in Kansas City, four of Austin's five competitions in August were at home, with the key match against LAFC on August 26 that would likely decide the top spot in the West, and possibly the Supporters' Shield.
-They had to settle for a 3-3 draw in their first match against the Earthquakes where they lost ground to LAFC, but Driussi scored another brace.
-They won their next match against Sporting KC 4-3, where Driussi scored the game winner after trailing 3-1 in the second half; Jon Gallagher, Julio Cascante and Danny Hoesen also scored goals.
-After losing 2-1 in Minnesota, Austin FC was 9 points behind LAFC going into their match against them, which they won 4-1 in coruscating fashion in front of a national audience.
+They had to settle for a 3–3 draw in their first match against the Earthquakes where they lost ground to LAFC, but Driussi scored another brace.
+They won their next match against Sporting KC 4–3 after trailing 3–1 in the second half.
+Driussi scored Austin's first ever stoppage time winner, and Jon Gallagher, Julio Cascante and Danny Hoesen also scored goals.
+After losing 2–1 in Minnesota, Austin FC was 9 points behind LAFC going into their match against them, which they won 4–1 in coruscating fashion in front of a national audience.
 Maxi Urruti notched a brace with 2 goals over 3 minutes, and Diego Fagundez scored off a free kick.
-They ended August with a 2-1 home loss to Portland, but Driussi made a goal contribution in his 11th consecutive match scoring his 20th goal of the season, the first Austin FC player to do so.
+They ended August with a 2–1 home loss to Portland, but Driussi made a goal contribution in his 11th consecutive match scoring his 20th goal of the season, the first Austin FC player to do so.
 Going into September, Austin was 6 points behind LAFC and the Philadelphia Union for the Supporters Shield.

-Austin had an opportunity to clinch their first playoff berth in team history on the road, but lost back-to-back 3-0 shutouts, all but ensuring they would not claim the Supporters' Shield.
+Austin had an opportunity to clinch their first playoff berth in team history on the road, but lost back-to-back 3–0 shutouts, all but ensuring they would not claim the Supporters' Shield.
 In the first match against Nashville SC, striker Hany Mukhtar made an MVP case of his own with a second half brace for Nashville and took over the Golden Boot lead from Driussi with his 20th and 21st goals of the season.
-Returning back home on September 14 against RSL, Moussa Djitte scored the club's first ever hat trick and Austin FC clinched their first ever MLS playoff berth in a 3-0 victory.
-They played Nashville three days later where Driussi and Mukhtar traded goals in a 1-1 draw and locked up the #2 seed in the West when FC Dallas lost to Colorado on October 1, ensuring their first two playoff games would be played at Q2.
+Returning home on September 14 against RSL, Moussa Djitte scored the club's first ever hat trick and Austin FC clinched their first ever MLS playoff berth in a 3–0 victory.
+They played Nashville three days later where Driussi and Mukhtar traded goals in a 1–1 draw.
+On October 1, they locked up the #2 seed in the West when FC Dallas lost to Colorado on October 1, ensuring their first two playoff games would be played at Q2.
 Their regular season ended with a loss and a draw in two October matches, and their final record was 16 wins, 8 draws, and 10 losses.